Holy Week in Spain: Jaén

+The tradition of celebrating the Holy Week in Jaén started in the Middle Ages, and nowadays it has been declared "Bien de Interés Turístico-Cultural Andaluz" since 2006 and "Fiesta de Interés Turístico Nacional de Andalucía".
+From Palm Sunday until Resurrection Sunday 17 catholic brotherhoods carry out their processions through the streets of Jaén.

 Holy Week in Castile and León

 León

-Holy Week processions in León are also very popular, with more than 15,000 penitents (called papones, in Leonese language) on the streets.
-Processions begin on "Viernes de Dolores" (the Friday in the week before Holy Week) and last until Easter Sunday.
-The most solemn and famous procession is the "Procesion de los Pasos", also known as the "Procesion del Encuentro" (Procession of the Meeting).
-During this nine-hour marathon procession, about 4,000 penitents carry 13 "pasos" around all the city.
+Holy Week processions in León were declared of International Tourist Interest in 2002.
+It has attracted more than 15,000 penitents on the streets with processions beginning on Passion Friday (the Friday before Holy Week) and lasting until Easter Sunday.
+The most and famous procession is the "Procesion de los Pasos", also known as the "Procesion del Encuentro" (Procession of the Meeting).
+During this nine-hour procession, about 4,000 penitents carry thirteen "pasos" around all the city.
 The most solemn moment is El Encuentro (The Meeting) when the pasos representing Saint John and La Dolorosa face one to the other and are "bailados" (penitents move the paso as if Saint John and La Dolorosa were dancing).

-Semana Santa in Leon was declared Fiesta of International Tourist Interest of Spain in 2002.

-Also famous is a secular procession, called Entierro de Genarín, the "Burial of Genarín".
-In 1929 on Holy Thursday night, a poor alcoholic called Genaro Blanco was run over by the first rubbish truck in León.
-The procession consists of a march through the city bearing Orujo at the head of the procession; at the spot by the face of the city walls where the man was run over a bottle of Orujo and 27 oranges are left in commemoration.
+An anti-clerical procession, the "Burial of Genarín", celebrating drunkenness is held on Thursday in Holy Week.

 Salamanca

 Salamanca has one of the oldest celebrations in Spain.
 The earliest penance processions can be traced back to 1240.
 Three are the characteristics that make Holy Week in Salamanca unique: The monumental background provided by the Old City, declared UNESCO World Heritage Site in 1988, the quality of the images and pasos, created by important Spanish artist such as Luis Salvador Carmona or Mariano Benlliure and the links with the University of Salamanca, the oldest institution of its kind in the country.

-10,000 penitents associated to 18 brotherhoods organize 24 processions that walk the streets of the center carrying 43 pasos from Friday of Sorrows to Easter Sunday.

-Semana Santa in Salamanca was declared Fiesta of International Tourist Interest of Spain in 2003.
+10,000 penitents associated to eighteen brotherhoods organize twenty-four processions that walk the streets of the center carrying forty-three pasos from Friday of Sorrows to Easter Sunday.
+The Holy Week in Salamanca was declared of International Tourist Interest in 2003.